nrfconnect/Asset-Tracker-Template/README.md

 Note: you need device provisioned with nRFCloud.
 If not already, follow docs on ATT main or Quickstart app.

+The main idea is to use TN to establish DTLS with the cloud, and then have NTN profit by the same connection.
+So to avoid handshake via NTN (which has proven to be feasible but to be used as fallback).

 ## NTN Skylo (DTAG) - t91x

 ```shell